Application Management

 It is mandatory to specify the name of the bootstrapper in the InitializeOptions

-object during the initialization of Glue42 in your bootstrapped app, irrespective of whether you have created an application configuration for it.
+object during the initialization of Glue42 in your bootstrapped app, irrespective of whether you have created an app configuration for it.
 This is necessary, because when a Glue42 enabled .NET app announces itself to Glue42 Enterprise, it overwrites the configuration settings specified in its configuration file.

 The following example demonstrates how to instruct Glue42 Enterprise to: